 appear indicating that the information had been verified and/or

-It is very important that all students go into Access.SMU http://access.smu.edu under Personal Information and check the
+It is very important that all students go into my.SMU https://my.smu.edu under Personal Information and check the

 accuracy of this information.
 If this information is not verified in